jangxx/node-magichome/README.md

 _get_ **connected**
 Boolean property indicating the current connection status.

+_get/set_ **userData**
+This property is just an empty object that you can use to pass arbitrary data to the effect function.

 **connect**()
 Establish a connection to the controller.
 The method returns a promise that resolves once the connection has been established.